dennisXZX/web-developer-notes/Javascript.md

 The result will be seeing 'me first' in the console after about 1001 milliseconds and 'hello' after 1002 milliseconds.

-This is because when the setTimeout (browser API) completes, the deferred function will be placed in a `callback queue`.
+This is because when the setTimeout (browser API) completes, the deferred function will be placed in an `event queue`.
 The defferred function will be added to the call stack only when the call stack is totally empty and no other code need to be run in the global thread.
 A `event loop` mechanism is used to keep track of this condition.
+The `event loop` constantly checks for the `event queue` and takes the event at the top of the queue and processes it.

 #### Execution context, call stack and lexical scope (closure)